 How Raken helps

-Raken’s construction management app is a single, streamlined solution for daily reporting, time tracking, production tracking, toolbox talks, and more.
-Our interface is easy to use for both the field and office.
+Raken’s construction budget management app is a single, streamlined solution for daily reporting, time tracking, production tracking, toolbox talks, and more.
+Our workflows are easy to use for both the field and office.